How To Calm a Dog During a Storm [Easing Your Dog's Fears]

 How Can I Calm My Dog During a Storm?

-There are many ways that you can help calm your dog's fear during storm season!
+You can help calm your dog's fear during storm season in many ways!
 We already know dogs may feel afraid of storms for various reasons.
 Whether it's because of noise or static electricity in the air, home remedies may help your dog relax and find comfort during stormy weather.
 Remember that you may need to first work with your veterinarian to determine if your dog is struggling with thunderstorm anxiety, general noise anxiety, separation anxiety, or a combination of stressors.

 Identifying the root of the problem will help you determine the right course of treatment for your pet.
 Before you give your vet a call, though, let's read through some tried-and-true home remedies to see if there are any that'd benefit your furry friend in the meantime!

 Keep Your Dog Company